alexphredorg/lilygo-weather-esphome/README.md

 * update ESPHome device passwords with unique ones for your installation

 Demonstrates the following techniques:
-* TFT_ESPi library for accessing the screen
+* TFT_ESPi library for drawing on the screen, using double buffering to make it flicker-free
-* TrueType fonts
+* Scaling TrueType fonts using OpenFontRender
 * Bitmap fonts (used for the small monocolor weather graphics)
-* 5/6/5 sprites (for the larger multicolor weather graphics)
+* Loading and displaying 5/6/5 color sprites (for the larger multicolor weather graphics)
 * ESP-side JSON parsing of data coming from Home Assistant